Galilean: Classical antiquity

 The region of Galilee was under-populated during the Persian period.
-The resettlement of the area began with the establishment of cities along the coastal plain by the Tyrians, Phoenicians from Tyre.
+The resettlement of the area began with the establishment of cities along the coastal plain by Phoenicians from Tyre.
 Steadily, the coastal inhabitants built inland rural settlements for their agricultural needs, and inland fortresses for protection of caravan routes and administrative control of the hinterland, launching a new era of occupation in Galilee.
-With this increase in basic safety measures, people migrated into the region, and autochthonous populations expanded.The region was also inhabited by Itureans, especially in the north.
+With this increase in basic safety measures, people migrated into the region, and autochthonous populations expanded.
+The region was also inhabited by Itureans, especially in the north.

-The Galileans were conscious of a mutual descent, religion and ethnicity and viewed themselves as close to Jews and distinct from Jews.
-There were numerous cultural differences, and later rabbinic literature affirm traditions that Judaic religious life in Galilee was distinct and heavily from that in Judaea due to being influenced by the native Phoenician faith.
+The Galileans were conscious of a mutual descent, religion and ethnicity and viewed themselves as both close to and distinct from Jews.
+There were numerous cultural differences, and later rabbinic literature affirms traditions that Judaic religious life in Galilee was distinct from that in Judaea due to being influenced by the native Phoenician faith.
 John Elliott argues that only outsiders, like Romans, confused the Galileans with Judeans.

 The Pharisaic scholars of Judaism, centered in Jerusalem and Judaea, found the Galilean converts to Judaism to be insufficiently concerned about the details of Jewish observance – for example, the rules of Sabbath rest.
 The Pharisaic criticism of Galilean converts is mirrored in the New Testament, in which Galilean righteous zeal is compared favorably against the minute concerns of Judaean legal scholars, see for example Woes of the Pharisees.
 This was the heart of a "crosstown" rivalry existing between Galileans and Judaic Pharisees.